Medieval Research at Leicester

 Research in the Medieval Research Centre at Leicester is innovative, wide-ranging and interdisciplinary, covering many specialist disciplines, such as Old and Middle English, Manuscript Studies, the Crusades, and the genetic heritage of the Viking past.

-We attract substantial external research grants (more than £1.75 million since 2008) from Research Councils and charities and are always looking to deepen and expand our research base through collaboration with colleagues in the UK and abroad.
+We attract substantial external research grants (more than £1.75 million since 2008) from Research Councils and charities and are always looking to deepen and expand our research base through collaboration and network grants with colleagues in the UK and abroad.

 HIGHLIGHTS: Recent Grants for Medieval Research at Leicester

-- Leverhulme Trust Network Grant: Reconfiguring the Crusade in the Fifteenth Century: Goals, Agencies and Resonances (Housley)
+- Leverhulme Trust Network Grant: Reconfiguring the Crusade in the Fifteenth Century: Goals, Agencies and Resonances (N Housley)

-- AHRC Early Career Fellowship: Violence in the Late Medieval Classroom (Parsons)
+- AHRC Early Career Fellowship: Violence in the Late Medieval Classroom (B Parsons)

-- JISC Digitisation and Content programme grant: Manuscripts Online: Written Early Printed Culture from 1000 to 1500 (Da Rold)
+- JISC Digitisation and Content programme grant: Manuscripts Online: Written Early Printed Culture from 1000 to 1500 (O Da Rold)

-- British Academy Post Doctoral Fellowship: Heresy and Orthodoxy in the works of Bede (Darby)
+- British Academy Post Doctoral Fellowship: Heresy and Orthodoxy in the works of Bede (P Darby)

-- The Leverhulme Trust, Major Programme Award: The Impact of Diasporas on the Making of Britain: evidence, memories, inventions (Story, Shaw, Jones, King)
+- The Leverhulme Trust, Major Programme Award: The Impact of Diasporas on the Making of Britain: evidence, memories, inventions (J Story, P Shaw, R Jones, M Jobling, S James, S Brown and J Carroll)

-- AHRC Network Grant: SPASE: Sense of Place in Anglo-Saxon England (Jones)
+- AHRC Network Grant: SPASE: Sense of Place in Anglo-Saxon England (R Jones)